 Mid-America is happy to assist students and their spouses seeking information or making application for off-campus employment.
-Campus Life maintains a current job opportunities listing.
+Campus Life maintains a list of current employment opportunities.

 On-Campus Employment

 On-campus employment is available for a limited number of students and spouses from time to time, including work in administrative offices, campus maintenance, and the library.
 Requests for information and applications for on-campus employment are made through the human resources office.